 Figure 1.
 The proposed joint chroma CCALF method workflow

 Our current implementation is based on CCALF CE5-2.1 in-loop filtering with chroma gain shifted to luma [2].
+The weight value is coded into a sign flag and a weight index.
+The weight index (denoted as weight_index) is coded into 3 bits, and specifies the magnitude of the JC-CCALF weight JcCcWeight.
+It cannot be equal to 0.
+The magnitude of JcCcWeight is determined as follows.